mo1ein/jobname/src/digikala/digikala.md

 - Tell us about yourself.

+- What is SOLID?

+- What is DI?

+- What is MVC?

+- Which part of MVT that we working with data?

 - What is abc?

-- What is decorator?

-- What feature of python that help decorator functionallity?

-- What is django architecture?

-- What is MVT?

-- Which part of MVT we working with data?

 - How can create private methods?

-- What is DI?

-- Can we inherit from multiclasses?
-What algorithm behind it?
+- Can we have multiple inheritance in Python?
+What is the algorithm behind it?

-- What is list comprehension?

-- What is design pattern and which design pattern do u used?
+- What is a design pattern, and which design patterns have you used?

+- What is singleton?

-- What is SOLID?
+- What is object pool?

 - What is microservice?
 Are you familliar with that?

+- How did you implement microservice architecture in your past company?

+- How should we design a database in microservice architecture?

 - How can we solve latency between our services in a microservices architecture?
 How can we protect against data loss?

-- Do you know saga roll-back mechanism?
+- Do you know saga roll-back mechanism? (this is not about interview question just asking)

-- Databases how in microservice arch?

-- If some service failed in microservice or some database broken, which approach can solve that?
+- What is RPC?

+- What is decorator?

+- What feature of python that help decorator functionallity?

+- What is concurrency and parallelism?

+- Have you ever written async project?
+Which problem you solved with that?

+- Which function of async in python can run tasks in background?
+For example we have 4 request and we want send all of it in one time.

-- What is ACID?
+- What is list comprehension?

-- Can you example about consistancy issue in work?

-- Which SQL engines support ACID?

 - Suppose we have a social media platform, and we want to retrieve all comments of a post.
 I am using a for statement for this scenario.
 Is this approach correct?
 How would you solve this?